-Now, like never before, in the modern legal market to have a competitive edge, you need to know how to write the perfect cover letter.
-This article covers the very basics of writing a cover letter every employer would dream of reading.
+In the modern legal market, you have to have a competitive edge, this means you need to know how to write the perfect law cover letter.
+This article covers the very basics of writing a cover letter every employer would dream of receiving.

 Want more advice on writing great cover letters?
 Take 30 seconds to sign up to TLP and receive more top cover letter tips straight to your inbox!

-Think of this question as the theme for your opening paragraph: in it, you will need to set out who you are, the role you are applying for, a very brief summary of your experience and a concise line or two on why these experiences have directed you to this field.
+Think of this question as the theme for the opening paragraph of your law cover letter: in it, you will need to set out who you are, the role you are applying for, a very brief summary of your experience and a concise line or two on why these experiences have directed you to this field.
 It should be clear to the reader the kind of lawyer you will be throughout.

 Put in your own unique style, as long as it is clear why this area, that is enough.